AcademiaActivated/ScholarSight/README.md

 The World's First Authorship Acceleration Assistant
-* Write, edit and proofread faster than your colleagues
+* Draft, edit and proofread faster than your colleagues
-* Detect contextual errors before your editors
+* Detect embarrassing errors before your editors
 * Discover insights invisible to your rivals

 Scholar Sight gives you academic superpowers!